-Single Page Website Do you want to organize front page of your site as a single page website with navigation by anchors?
+Single Page Website.
+Do you want to organize front page of your site as a single page website with navigation by anchors?

 This helps search engines to more intelligently crawl a website and keep their results up to date.
-The sitemap created by the module can be automatically submitted to Ask, Google, Bing (formerly Windows Live Search), and Yahoo! search engines.
+The sitemap created by the module can be automatically submitted to Ask, Google, Bing (formerly Windows Live Search), and Yahoo!
+Search engines.
+SEO Checklist.
 Drupal SEO Checklist - What is it?

 The Drupal SEO Checklist uses Drupal SEO best practices to check your website for proper search engine optimization.
 It eliminates guesswork by creating a functional to-do list of modules and tasks that remain.
 Updated regularly with the latest techniques, it makes on-page Drupal search engine optimization hassle-free.
 Media.
 The Media module provides an extensible framework for managing files and multimedia assets, regardless of whether they are hosted on your own site or a 3rd party site - it is commonly referred to as a 'file browser to the internet'.

 Media is a drop-in replacement for the Drupal core upload field with a unified User Interface where editors and administrators can upload, manage, and reuse files and multimedia assets.
 Any files uploaded before Media was enabled will automatically take advantage of the many of the features it comes with.
+Wysiwyg.
 Allows the use of client-side editors to edit content.

 It simplifies the installation and integration of the editor of your choice.
 This module replaces all other editor integration modules.
 No other Drupal module is required.
 The Wysiwyg module supports any kind of client-side editor including HTML editors (a.k.a.
 Pathauto.
 The Pathauto module automatically generates URL/path aliases for various kinds of content (nodes, taxonomy terms, users) without requiring the user to manually specify the path alias.

 This allows you to have URL aliases like /category/my-node-title instead of /node/123 .
 The aliases are based upon a "pattern" system that uses tokens which the administrator can change.
-Requirements

-Fusion Accelerator Paired with the powerful Fusion base theme, Fusion Accelerator puts easy point-and-click styling of basic Drupal elements within easy reach of site administrators.
+Requirements.
+Fusion Accelerator.
+Paired with the powerful Fusion base theme, Fusion Accelerator puts easy point-and-click styling of basic Drupal elements within easy reach of site administrators.

 The philosophy behind the Fusion theming system hinges on applying Drupal’s inherit modularity to the theme layer.
 This system brings the ability to easily tweak the styling of a site, create new content or re-arrange a site’s layout to site administrators or builders who do not have traditional theming skills.
 Fusion Accelerator Quickly and easily generate new Fusion-friendly CSS grid files from the Drupal UI.
 Whether you’re a theme developer building a new site from scratch or using a pre-built Fusion-based theme, you can easily change the grid layout of your site using the files generated by this module.
 Workbench Moderation.
 Workbench Moderation adds arbitrary moderation states to Drupal core's "unpublished" and "published" node states, and affects the behavior of node revisions when nodes are published.

 Moderation states are tracked per-revision; rather than moderating nodes, Workbench Moderation moderates revisions.
 About Workbench Workbench is a suite of modules which provide easier content management for content administrators.
 Each of the "Workbench" modules has been tested to work with the main Workbench module, and with the other modules in the Workbench suite.
 Notify.
 The notify module allows users to subscribe to periodic emails which include all new or revised content and/or comments of specific content types, much like the daily news letters sent by some websites.

 Even if this feature is not configured for normal site users, it can be a useful feature for an administrator of a site to receive notification of new content submissions and comment posts.
 The notifications are sent out in batches (digest style) at a frequency determined by the administrator.
 Revision Moderation.
 The Revision Moderation module allows you to leave existing revisions of a node published while new revisions go into moderation for an administrator to approve.

+There is now an alpha release for Drupal 6.
+It should be working pretty well, but it it is an alpha due to several factors: Workflow-ng.
 Next generation workflows for drupal Workflow-ng allows one to customize drupal's built in workflows in a very flexible way.
 In short, it's a rule-based event driven action evaluation system. (more) E.g. this is useful for • sending customized mails notifying your users about important changes • building flexible content publishing workflows • creating custom redirections • and a lot more....